sarithaganesh2010/VanaProject/README.md

 Go to google.co.uk in a browser, Search for the term "Channel 4" and assert the URL for the top result is https://www.channel4.com/

+## 2
+Write a second feature and implement the steps so that the feature is fully runnable and passes.
+This feature must perform the following:

+Go to google.co.uk in a browser, Search for the term "intermedia" and assert
+* the URL for the top result is http://intermedia.co.uk/
+* the search result title for the top result is Intermedia: Cloud IT Application Provider
+* the URL for the second result is http://intermedia.com/
+* the search result title for the second result is Intermedia: All-In-One Cloud Communications Platform

 Apologies if the Top Result in Google has changed since this was written.
-If its changed, change the assertions to match the new top result
+If its changed, change the assertions to match the actual results

-NB: A feature file is living documentation that describes the requirement making it easy for someone to understand the scope of the story / requirement.

 # Setup

-Getting up and running for your dev-env is as easy as counting 1 to 4 :-)

 1. Make sure you have Java 11 installed https://adoptium.net/?variant=openjdk11